Understanding Users' Interaction with Login Notifications: Method

 \subsection{Limitations}

-In addition to the limitations from Study~1, we relied on a controllable artificial account setting for this study which might lack ecological validity.
-However, only 7~participants mention the non-real-world setting as a reason for not reacting to the notification.
+For this study, we relied on a controllable artificial account setting, which might lack ecological validity.
+However, only 7~participants mentioned the non-real-world setting as a reason for not reacting to the notification.
 We expect more participants to change their password if the notification was sent for an account with a higher subjective value.
-In regard to the tracking pixel, we tested it with Gmail, Outlook, and Yahoo! and analyzed the web server access log to check if any automated scans may already trigger the pixel.
-While it was not the case, we cannot rule out that this holds for all scenarios.
+We did not control for VPN usage, which might also slightly influence results in real-world settings.
+Like many human-subject studies, there is the potential for a bias in question-wording.
+To circumvent this, we piloted the study and tried to keep the questions short and clear.
+The full survey instrument can be found in Appendix~\ref{app:part2}.
+Lastly, we only recruited US-based participants, which can have culture-based influences on the results.